hendriknielaender/double-trouble/data/blog/typescript-tips.md

 In this example, any attempts to change the `apiUrl` or `defaultTimeout` will result in a TypeScript error.

 These are just a few examples of the features and techniques TypeScript offers to enhance your development process.
 With these tips and helper functions, your code will be cleaner, safer, and easier to maintain.
-Happy TypeScripting!